pramodith/pramodith.github.io/_posts/2025-06-04-grpo-trainer.md

 7: Sample 𝐺 outputs {𝑜_𝑖} ∼ 𝜋𝜃𝑜𝑙𝑑 (· | 𝑞) for each question 𝑞 ∈ D
 ```
 - **Step 6** ask us to initialize the old policy model to the policy model.
-- **Step 7** then asks us to sample a G responses for each query from the old policy model.
+- **Step 7** then asks us to sample G responses for each query using the old policy model.

 In our equation this corresponds to the expression
 $$\{o_i\}_{i=1}^G \sim \pi_{\theta_{\text{old}}}(O|q)$$